Image header for blog post on Quilt Binding Techniques

 • frames your design, adding to the beauty of your quilt;

 Bullets 1 and 2 are pretty self-explanatory, but let’s pause to talk about the third one.
-I think your decisions regarding what color fabric and what design is on the fabric you use when you bind your quilt are of primary importance.
+Your fabric choices for binding makes a big difference in the quilt’s visual design.

 Quilt Binding Design Tips: Frame of Float?

 From a design perspective, binding can serve to “frame” your quilt.
-This happens when you use a contrasting color but you can choose a matching color to cause the quilt design to “float.”
+This happens when you use a contrasting color.

 Air Castle Quilt with Dark Quilt Binding which FRAMES design